Victorien Angban

-Bekanty Victorien Angban (born 29 September 1996) is an Ivorian footballer who plays as a defensive midfielder.
+Bekanty Victorien Angban (born 29 September 1996) is an Ivorian footballer who plays as a defensive midfielder for BATE Borisov.

 Club career

 Chelsea

 In 2012, Angban joined Chelsea from Stade d'Abidjan as a trialist.
 He only officially signed for Chelsea in 2015, after he was able to obtain a work permit after spending three years in the country.

 Loan to Sint-Truiden

 On 14 July 2015, it was announced that Angban would spend the season on loan at Belgian club Sint-Truiden.
 On 24 July 2015, he made his professional debut as a 64th-minute substitute in a 2–1 victory over Club Brugge in their first game of the season.
 Angban made his first start for the team on 8 August, against Oostende which ended in a 1–1 draw.
 On 27 September 2015, Angban was sent off in the 79th minute, in a 1–0 loss against Anderlecht.
 On 29 January 2016, he was again sent off in a match against Anderlecht in the closing minutes of a 2–1 loss.
 On 5 March 2016, Angban was sent off for the third time, then in a match against Club Brugge after picking up two yellows; the match ended in a 3–0 loss for Sint-Truiden.
 At the end of the season, Angban picked up a total of 8 yellow cards and was sent off a total of 3 times.